-Based on ongoing sampling, Lake Piney Z did not meet the nutrient thresholds for the East Panhandle Region.
-The elevated nutrients and chlorophyll-a are in response to past fishery management strategies.
-Fortunately, management practices have changed, most notably with the replanting of emergent vegetation and the reestablishment of other native vegetation via the natural seedbank.
-The LVI score for Piney Z was 46, placing the lake's vegetative community at the lower end of the Healthy category.
+Based on ongoing sampling, Lake Piney Z did not meet the nutrient threshold for phosphorus for the East Panhandle Region, but nutrient and chlorophyll-a levels appear to be decreasing.
+Fortunately, lake management practices have changed, most notably with the replanting of emergent vegetation and the reestablishment of other native vegetation via the natural seedbank.
+The LVI score for Piney Z was 51, placing the lake's vegetative community in the Healthy category.
 Other water quality parameters appear to be normal for the area and no other impairments were noted.